kxxg1/whiskers-wag/README.md

 # Store Project (HTML & CSS)

 ## Description

 This repository contains a JavaScript-based shopping cart project that demonstrates the implementation of a working shopping cart with key features such as dynamic rendering of products, add to cart functionality, and local storage integration.
-We also used a Trello board to keep track of task progress.

-## Authors:
+## Authors

 __Hugh Sinclair__
 [GitHub](https://github.com/Hughsin23 "Hugh's GitHub") / [LinkedIn](https://www.linkedin.com/in/hugh-sinclair-dev/ "Hugh's LinkedIn") / <hughsin23@gmail.com>